Patryk-Michalak/Flying_Cat_2D_Game_Cpp/README.md

 - The main goal of the game is to avoid the obstacles generated similar to Flappy Bird project.
 - There will be additional objects, which modifies the score counter, change movement speed or end the game.
 - The game will allow you to pause.
+- Objects in game will have their own graphics.

 Additional plans:
-- Choose in settings the language of the game (English, Polish)
+- Choose in settings the language of the game (English, Polish).

 This information included in this file may change.